 2) Provide you with plenty of energy for the day ahead.

-3) Give you a solid shot of protein to feed the metabolism and keep the fat coming off.
+3) Give you a solid shot of protein to feed the metabolism and keep the weight loss going.

-*Some bonus awesomeness- I like to supplement my power breakfasts with the benefits of Omega – 3.
+*Some bonus awesomeness- I like to supplement my power breakfasts with a tablespoon of fish oil.